 Available data from the WHO indicates Nigeria as the fourth highest maternal mortality ratio in the world.
 Where out of 100,000 deliveries, nearly one thousand pregnant women die (NDHS 2018).

-Donation of Ambulances to Primary health care located in hard to reach communities
+We continue to increase antenatal care and child birth at the facility level through addressing coverage barriers by the donation of Ambulances to Primary health care located in hard to reach communities

 Fatima Salisu, a beneficiary of the delivery kit and LLIN from Nasarawa community, testified of the impactful nature of the intervention, and commended the services rendered to her and the efficiency of the staff when she came to deliver at the facility.
 This is as a result of the training carried out by FAROF for healthcare workers in Kaduna State to ensure quality maternal and child health service delivery.